yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 Enter a Provider name.
 The Provider name is an internal tag used for organizing cloud providers.

+### Regions

+To add regions for the provider, do the following:

+1. Click **Add Region**.

+1. Enter a name for the region.

+1. Select the region location.

+1. To add a zone, click **Add Zone** and enter a name for the zone.

+1. Click **Add Region**.

 ### SSH Key Pairs

 In the **SSH User** field, enter the name of the user that has SSH privileges on your instances.
 This is required because to provision on-premises nodes with YugabyteDB, YugabyteDB Anywhere needs SSH access to these nodes.
 Unless you plan to provision the database nodes manually, the user needs to have password-free sudo permissions to complete a few tasks.

-If the SSH user requires a password for sudo access or the SSH user does not have sudo access, follow the steps described in [Manually provision nodes](#manually-provision-nodes).
+If the SSH user requires a password for sudo access or the SSH user does not have sudo access, follow the steps described in [Provision nodes manually](#provision-nodes-manually).

 In the **SSH Port** field, provide the port number of SSH client connections.